Jiří Janeček

 Jiří Janeček (born December 29, 1973) is a Czech politician and entrepreneur.
 He was the founder and leader of the Civic Conservative Party (OKS).
-He was also a former member of the Chamber of Deputies of the parliament of the Czech Republic in the capital Prague from 2008 to 2010.
+He was also a member of the Chamber of Deputies of the parliament of the Czech Republic in the capital Prague from 2008 to 2010.
 He is also the leader and founder of the Chcípl PES movement.
 Known for being against measures against the COVID-19 pandemic.

 Business career

 Before politics, he was a businessman, he was once managing director and partner of the company J+J spol. s ro (1993–2003) and in the company EUROGURMAN (2001–2005).

 He went into debt in 2019 on his daughters' apartments, then stopped.
 He also claimed that measures against the COVID-19 pandemic have destroyed his successful business.
 He currently owns the Malý Janek brewery.

 Political career

 Before he was a member of the Young Social Democrats, then he went to the Civic Democratic Party (ODS) between, being president of ODS Prague 11 in 2004, claiming to never be afraid of “the cries of the left” and to present “non-populist solutions and proposals”.
 He was also vice president of the ODS in Prague in 2005.
 He was a councilor of the Prague City Council between 2006 and 2010, being elected in both municipal elections.
 He became a member of the Chamber of Deputies of the Czech Republic's parliament in 2008, after the resignation of Tomáš Kladívko, in which he was involved in the defense and security committees, and in the subcommittees of municipal police and intelligence.
 In 2010, he ran in the elections for the capital of Prague, coming in 5th place, in which he stated that "...If he fails in Prague, he will suffer a great defeat at the national level...".

 In 2012, the Czech court ruled that it was illegal for Janeček to be collecting 2 million crowns (approximately $90,722.00) from businesswoman Eva Krejčí, at the time he was a councilor in Prague's city council.
 He had loaned in 2009 to Krejčí in cash, which is prohibited by the money laundering law, also having to ask deputy Miroslav Svoboda for a loan as he was saddled with a mortgage but had not made a declaration of ownership.
 At first, the municipal court rejected the payment, but later the higher court ordered Eva Krejčí to pay the debt.
 After being asked why he borrowed the money, he replied: "I have a son with a serious heart defect at home and my sister's son is blind.
 I donated my entire parliamentary salary to charity at the time, I did what I thought was right.
 As you can see, I will think more next time."